django-otp/django-otp/README.rst

 * **manage**: Run a management command via the test project.
 This can be used to generate migrations.
 * **lint**: Run all linters.
+* **fix**: Run all fixers to address linting issues.
+This may not fix every issue reported by lint.
 * **test**: Run all tests.
 * **check**: Run linters and tests.
 * **warn**: Run tests with all warnings enabled.
 This is especially useful for